eugeneh101/CDC-from-SQL-and-NoSQL-to-Data-Warehouse/README.md

     * Can also consider using AwsCustomResource
 * appears that "rds-data" API in boto3 is only for Aurora Serverless V1.
 Connecting to RDS endpoint is the standard approach.
 It appears you could use IAM authentication token
 * Can turn off Publicly Accessible if put everything in VPC
+* In real deployment, figure out VPC and use Secrets Manager

 * Redshift can copy directly from DynamoDB table
 * DynamoDB can use Kinesis stream instead of DynamoDB stream